WICG/turtledove/FLEDGE.md

     }
     ```

-For auctions with component auctions, an interest group's worklet may bid in all auctions for which it qualifies, though the `bidCount` value passed to future auctions will only be incremented by one for participation in that auction as a whole.
+For auctions with component auctions, an interest group's `generateBid()` function will be inboked in all auctions for which it qualifies, though the `bidCount` value passed to future auctions will only be incremented by one for participation in that auction as a whole.

 The output of `generateBid()` contains four fields: